oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 ##### When is it necessary to enable unknown host access?

 If a source WebLogic Server attempts to initiate an EJB, JMS, or JTA connection with a target WebLogic Server, then the target WebLogic Server will reject the connection by default if it cannot find the source server's listen address in its DNS.
-Such a failed connection attempt can yield log messages or exceptions like "...RJVM has already been shutdown..." or "...address was valid earlier, but now we get...".
+Such a failed connection attempt can yield log messages or exceptions like `"...RJVM has already been shutdown..."` or `"...address was valid earlier, but now we get..."`.

 This means that it's usually necessary to enable unknown host access on an external WebLogic Server so that it can support EJB, JMS, or JTA communication that is initated by an operator hosted WebLogic Server.
-For example, if an operator hosted WebLogic Server with service address 'mydomainuid-myservername' initiates a JMS connection to a remote WebLogic Server, then the remote server will implicitly attempt to lookup 'mydomainuid-myservername' in its DNS as part of the connection setup, and this lookup will typically fail.
+For example, if an operator hosted WebLogic Server with service address `mydomainuid-myservername` initiates a JMS connection to a remote WebLogic Server, then the remote server will implicitly attempt to lookup `mydomainuid-myservername` in its DNS as part of the connection setup, and this lookup will typically fail.

 Similarly, this also means that it's necessary to enable unknown host access on an operator hosted WebLogic Server that accepts EJB or JMS connection requests from external WebLogic Servers when the external WebLogic Server's listen addresses cannot be resolved by the DNS running in the Kuberneters cluster.